 Other Trains, San Francisco

 The CalTrain is the commuter train that connects the southern part of the peninsula to San Francisco.
-I've taken the Caltrain on a few rare occasions when I'm meeting friends in San Jose and they can't pick me up at the airport as well as during a trip into the Bay Area from Santa Clara for a baseball game.
+I've taken the Caltrain on a few occasions when meeting friends in San Jose, Burlingame or San Mateo, especially when they can't pick me up at the airport.
+I've also taken a trip on the CalTrain into the Bay Area from Santa Clara for a baseball game.

 There are 6 travel zones each with their own fare rate.
 The fare is based on your starting and end point and are priced by zones.
 Travel on the CalTrain is quite comfortable and easy as the trains are large (double decker) with comfy seats.

 Please note that you must purchase your ticket at the platform from a vending machine or from a station agent (if there is one).

 Check out their website for travel maps, prices and more information regarding the CalTrain.

 I am pretty sure that there are no Amtrak trains going to San Francisco.
 You take the train until Emeryville and then catch the Amtrak bus to San Francisco.
 The bus stops at many strategic locations, including the Ferry Terminal, Fisherman's Wharf, and Market and 4th (near the cable car terminal).

 I found Amtrak to be a very convenient way to travel to San Francisco from Los Angeles.
 I book my tickets online.
 The tickets are mailed to me, or I pick them up at Union Station.
 The Amtrak buses are never full.
 The trains are clean and well-maintained.
 I especially like the snack car; it keeps you well fed.
 You eat while watching the countryside go by.
 It's really a nice way to travel.

 If you're not driving, this is one of the way to get from San Jose/Gilroy to San Francisco & vise versa.

 Here's some of the options: